Andrew-J-Fuller/msc-crispr-model/README.md

 Independent systems/synth biology project exploring stressed-induced transcriptional state shifts in mesenchymal stem cells during CRISPR-Cas9 delivery.

+### Current status
+- learning more about python
+- learning more about modeling GRNS
+- desinging software scientists with large datasets can use

+### Action
+- [ ] Simulate stress perturbations
+- [ ] Build novel model

+### COMPLETED
+- [x] build GRN tool to enable more complex networks
+- [x] reproduce the repressilator
+- [x] Build a minimal regulatory network model

 ### Goals
 1. Publish a novel model/*in silico* hypothesis that could be tested surrounding stress from CRISPR-Cas9 delivery in mesenchymal stem cells
 2. collaborate with a lab for data/wet lab confirmation of a model's accuracy/effectiveness